MooersLab/pymolsnips/nextpsnips.md

 - continue running through the text editors and making GIFs
 - I messed up geany when reverting some setting to make a new GIF..!!
 - Add instructions for Windows and Linux users too
-- Convert each snippet category (Under Snippet Categories) into a link to the table of snippets below.
-- Add back the links to the list of editors
 - Separate spacemacs from emacs

 ## Problems with text editors (smaller headings are finished)

-### Atom
+###### Atom
 	- Installation: Success
 	- GIFY made: Two, install language and snippet packages.
-Snippet use - no...can't get to load - says "unmatched ]".
-	- Errors: still seeing "unmatched ]"
+	- Errors: None
 	- Windows Install?
-Yes - same "unmatched ]" error
+Yes
 ### BBEdit
 	- Installation: Success
 	- GIFY made: No